Cresties are some of the easiest pets to take care of, but that is until you see some dreaded diarrhea in their

 It’s best to avoid feeding wild-caught insects to your pets – you never know what parasites and bacteria they may be carrying.

-Spot cleaning, rinsing out bowls, and thoroughly cleansing the tank every now and then is necessary to maintain hygiene in the tank.
+Spot cleaning, rinsing out bowls, and thoroughly cleansing the

 When a lizard’s enclosure is not cleaned often enough, especially tanks that need high humidity like that of a crested gecko, it can accumulate bacteria that eventually affect your pet’s health.